Nigeria Faces Mystifying Spike In Deadly Lassa Fever

 "What we could be seeing rather than an emerging disease is an emerging diagnosis," Yozwiak says.
 Nigeria has been scaling up its capacity to detect, track and treat infectious diseases.
 The country has been on high alert since its cluster of Ebola cases during the 2014 West African outbreak, he says.
 And it has teams scouring the countryside for polio cases after the disease re-emerged in Nigeria in 2016; those health workers might be detecting Lassa cases.

 Identifying the virus is also easier.
-There are now 3 labs in Nigeria that can test for Lassa virus, while in the past samples were sent to South Africa.
+There are now three labs in Nigeria that can test for Lassa virus, while in the past, samples were sent to South Africa.

 So Nigeria is primed to find more cases.